LuisScoccola/persistable/README.md

 To contribute, you can fork the project, make your changes, and submit a pull request.
 You may want to contact [Luis Scoccola](https://luisscoccola.github.io/) first, to make sure your work does not overlap with ongoing work.
-The next steps in our to-do list are:
-- Further tests for user facing functions and GUI.
-- A tutorial with more examples.
-- Improving the GUI's responsiveness and workflow.
-- Computing and displaying further algebraic invariants of multi-parameter hierarchical clusterings.
-- Improving efficiency of current algorithms.

 ## Authors